 Walking your pooch with confidence, calm, and without fear of losing an arm is a great feeling.
-Plus, you get to enjoy and look forward to those wonderful walks together!
+Plus, you get to enjoy it as you look forward to those wonderful walks together!

 As well as wanting stress-free walks with your pooch, many places have leash laws.
 Also, there will be times when you will want to keep your dog on a leash for his own safety.

 So, here’s how to train your Boston Terrier to walk on a leash without pulling:

 The first thing to do is to make sure that you start off in a calm and controlled environment.

 You can start practising indoors (at home), where there are fewer distractions, like in the hallway.
 Then, you can take it to the garden if you have one.